descope/descope-flutter/README.md

 ## Running Flows

+**Important Note**: `DescopeFlowView` is only available on iOS and Android platforms.
+Other platforms can use, the [previous implementation of flows](https://github.com/descope/descope-flutter/blob/main/lib/src/sdk/routes.dart#L52) until `DescopeFlowView` is supported.

 We can authenticate users by building and running Flows.
 Flows are built in the Descope [flow editor](https://app.descope.com/flows).
 The editor allows you to easily define both the behavior and the UI that take the user through their